- Start Date: June 21, 2018

 - Food: There will be an opportunity to order bagged lunches and snacks.
 Refreshments will be provided for the classroom portions of this course.

 Course fees are as follows:

 ** You can purchase and/or renew your annual CMI membership at the same time as you register.
 See here for membership details.

 Where to stay?

 We have set up a room-block at the Monashee Lodge, just one block away from the Okanagan College.
 Discounted room rates are available for $80/night plus tax.
-This includes a continental breakfast, and there is also a hot tub and infra-red sauna for your use.
+Discounted room rates are available for $80/night plus tax.
+This includes a continental breakfast and an aquatic centre pass.
 250-814-2553.
 Please state that you are with “CMI” to receive the discounted rate.
 Rooms will be held until May 21st, after that time rooms will still be awarded at the discounted rate if vacancy allows.

 If you are wanting to camp, we recommend the Lamplighter Campground which would only be about 10-15mins walk from the college.
 This campground is well-maintained and has all the amenities.
 250-837-3385.